intel/neural-compressor/docs/source/migration.md

     on_train_end() : Execute at the ending of training phase.
 ```

-The final Pruning code is uopdated as follows,
+The final Pruning code is updated as follows,

 ```python
     config = { ## pruner